 <page> and <line> elements were introduced to note where page and line boundaries occurred in a published document.
 These are both typed as notes.
 The content models of some elements were modified specifically to allow these elements to exist at the actual boundary locations.
 Page and line numbers are used for citations and references in some document types, for example page numbers for citations to statutes at large.

 Other New Elements

-The following new elements were added to support content found in the new document types.
+The following new elements were added to support content found in the new document types and in new stages of existing document types.

 (StatementType) <resolvingClause>, <wordsOfIssuance>

 (ContentType) <figure>, <figCaption>